mattermost/docs/source/install/trouble-postgres.rst

 Mattermost supports PostgreSQL v10+.

 PostgreSQL v15 introduces changes that may affect compatibility with previous releases.
-If you're deploying a fresh installation of Postgres v15, run this command: ``GRANT CREATE ON SCHEMA public TO PUBLIC`` to ensure that you can use Mattermost.
+If you're deploying a fresh installation of PostgreSQL v15, run this command: ``GRANT CREATE ON SCHEMA public TO PUBLIC`` to ensure that you can use Mattermost.

 PostgresSQL full-text search fails to use indexes with non-english ``default_text_search_config``
 ------------------------------------------------------------------------------------------------